nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 ---
 title: Best Logos Subscription and Library Package [UPDATED]
 excerpt: Logos is a significant investment.
 Make sure you buy it the right way.
-My recommendations on the best Logos subscription and library.
+My recommendation on the best Logos subscription and library.
-last_modified_at: 2024-10-21
+last_modified_at: 2024-11-01
 toc: true
 toc_label: Logos Buyer's Guide
 toc_icon: search-plus